 Most CSA organizers will tell you up front approximately how many pounds of produce you’ll get each week.
 Some CSA’s offer different portion sizes too, like a small box or family size, so you can choose based on what is best for the size of your family and how much you like to eat outside “normal” fruits and vegetables.

-Just so you can get an idea of what a typical box includes, here are what the past three week’s of boxes from my local CSA have included:
+Just so you can get an idea of what a typical box includes, I’ve listed below what produce I have received in 3 weekly boxes from my local CSA.

-- Week 1: 1 bunch broccoli, 1 head romaine, 2 cucumbers, 1 bunch beets, 1 garlic bulb, 3 baskets strawberries, 1 bunch carrots, 1 bunch radishes, 1 bunch spinach, 1 basket figs (all organic)
+- 1: 1 bunch broccoli, 1 head romaine, 2 cucumbers, 1 bunch beets, 1 garlic bulb, 3 baskets strawberries, 1 bunch carrots, 1 bunch radishes, 1 bunch spinach, 1 basket figs (all organic).

-- Week 2: 1 bunch kale, 1 head cauliflower, 1 bunch curly leaf parsley, 1 head green leaf lettuce, 3 baskets strawberries, 1 lb mushrooms, 1 lb green beans, 6 zucchini, 1 bunch green onions, 1 head red cabbage (all organic) – pictured above, via Instagram
+- 2: 1 bunch kale, 1 head cauliflower, 1 bunch curly leaf parsley, 1 head green leaf lettuce, 3 baskets strawberries, 1 lb mushrooms, 1 lb green beans, 6 zucchini, 1 bunch green onions, 1 head red cabbage (all organic).

 Note the “all organic” in parenthesis.
 While MY CSA is all organic, not all of them are.
 It really depends on where you live and what type of foods are local to you.
 At the very least though, the organization should tell you what in the box is organic, and what isn’t.

 Some think the spontaneity of a CSA box is a bit too unpredictable.
-Frankly, if it weren’t for someone else picking out those vegetables, I never would have picked them.
-Which means my kids would grow up eating the same old veggies all the time.
-Which kinda goes against my goal of raising my kids to enjoy a broad range of foods, in an effort for them NOT to be picky eaters.
+Frankly, if it weren’t for someone else picking out those vegetables, I may not have picked them.
+Which means my kids would have grown up eating the same old basic veggies all the time.
+And this kind of goes against my goal of encouraging my kids to enjoy a broad range of foods.

 Not to mention the nutrients that we’d all be missing out on too… And some of those fruits and veggies are actually pretty darn tasty!